MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 - **Name and ID** shows identifying information that can help you find the web part on the page
 - **Total** shows the total time for the web part to load
 - **Module Load** shows the time taken to fetch and load the web part components
-- **Lazy Load** shows the wait time for loading of web parts not seen in the main section of the page on load to be deferred
+- **Lazy Load** shows the time for deferred loading of web parts not seen in the main section of the page
 - **Init** shows the time taken for web part initialization
 - **Render** shows the time taken for the web part to fetch and render results